-‘Pakistanis in Denial’: India’s Hybrid War
+‘Pakistanis are in Denial’: India’s Hybrid War

 However, the on-ground situation seems to be different.

-Meanwhile, “Galwan Valley will remain under Chinese control”, says an observer.
+“Galwan Valley will remain under Chinese control”, says an observer.
 “Disengagement in Ladakh has been agreed on Chinese terms”.

 Rawat also clubbed China and Pakistan in his talk, saying the two “iron-brothers” “were acting in collusion…meant the danger of regional instability with the potential for escalation”.

-He therefore pointed out the need for reform and modernization.
-“Need of the hour for the (Indian) armed forces is to embrace change, adopt cutting edge technology and theaterize for greater operational efficiency.
+He pointed out military’s reform and modernization as the “Need of the hour”.
+(Indian) armed forces should embrace change, adopt cutting edge technology and theaterize for greater operational efficiency, he said.